How Rent-to-Own Lease Agreements Benefit Both Tenants and Landlords

 There are a number of obvious benefits for landlords using rent-to-own lease options:

-• The landlord avoids having to pay the agent commission associated with selling a home.
-Since these fees typically run six per cent of the home's selling price, that is a sizable saving.
+The landlord avoids having to pay the agent commission associated with selling a home.
+Since these fees typically run six percent of the home’s selling price, that is a sizable saving.

-• Rent-to-own lease agreements give landlords a way to liquidate properties in less than ideal market conditions.
+Rent-to-own lease agreements give landlords a way to liquidate properties in less than ideal market conditions.
 For instance, if the property is at the end of a busy commercial street, it would take much longer for that house to sell through conventional means.
 Other houses might need thousands of dollars invested in their curb appeal or basic infrastructure.
 In a rent-to-own lease situation, the tenant absorbs that responsibility, saving the landlord money, time, and aggravation.

 Advantages to Tenants

 Although more and more millennials are renting by choice, the fact remains that homeownership eludes millions of Americans because they lack the financial stability to purchase a home.
 For them, renting is not a deliberate strategy; it is a way of life, and an insecure one at that.
+Rent-to-own agreements provide an opportunity for tenants to eventually buy and own a home, even if they cannot qualify for a mortgage immediately.

 At the same time, should a tenant’s financial situation worsen, they are not obligated to exercise the option to purchase.
 They will forfeit any extra money they gave the landlord, but they do not have to face the potentially much more severe ordeal of going through a foreclosure.